-Inter-institutional programs that tackle such complex issues as those at the nexus of climate change, agriculture and food security, conducted at multiple scales, are difficult to implement in a coherent and impact-orientated manner.
-The CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS) is implemented using principles of adaptive management, with attention to the multiple cornerstones needed for effective research for development.
-CCAFS learning will center on teamwork, partnerships, building consensus around objectives, approaches, problems and solutions, and internal and external communications.
+Up until 2015, CCAFS implemented a logframe approach to planning and reporting.
+This approach was designed using principles of adaptive management, with attention paid to the multiple cornerstones needed for effective research for development.
+Under this appraoch, CCAFS learning centered on teamwork, partnerships, building consensus around objectives, approaches, problems and solutions, and internal and external communications.

-Work planning and reporting in CCAFS is designed as a cascade from the global to the local level.
-The highest level, level 0, addresses the over-arching outcomes that CGIAR seeks to bring about, as specified in the Strategy and Results Framework document.
+Under the logframe approach, work planning and reporting was designed to cascade from the global to the local level.
+The highest level, level 0, addressed the over-arching outcomes that CGIAR seeks to bring about, as specified in the Strategy and Results Framework document.
 CCAFS contributes to these as one of 15 CGIAR Research Programs (CRPs).
-The CGIAR Consortium Office is currently leading a process to develop a monitoring and reporting system that synthesizes across CGIAR.
-CCAFS will ensure consistency with the consortium-wide system and indicators as these develop.

-Operationally, CCAFS planning and reporting occur at three levels:
+Operationally, CCAFS planning and reporting occured at three levels:

 - Level 1 the overall logframe;